frank26080115/OpenMV-Astrophotography-Gear/doc/Polar-Scope.md

+# Polar Scope

-A normal polar scope is used to polar-align star-tracking camera mounts and equatorial telescope mounts.
+A polar scope is a small telescope used to polar-align star-tracking camera mounts and equatorial telescope mounts.
 A digital camera version that leverages computer vision algorithms can achieve much better accuracy, improving the quality of astro-photographs!

 ![](img/DSC01041_es.jpg)
 ![](img/DSC01048_es.jpg)